Short-term Research Fellowships

 Documentary editing projects and research on the Adams family receive priority for this award.

 The grant supports research projects pertaining to the era of the American Revolution.

-NEW!
 Military Historical Society of Massachusetts Fellowship

 The grant supports the study of military history in any form.